acho98/practical-transformers/README.md

 Introduction to Hugging Face and Transformers
 Setting up the environment
 Basic usage of Transformer models
-Exercises and practice projects
+Exercises and practice projects.

 ## Target Audience:

-Beginners to intermediate learners in machine learning and natural language processing Those interested in practical implementation of Transformer models Students and professionals looking to enhance their skills with Hugging Face and PyTorch
+Beginners to intermediate learners in machine learning and natural language processing Those interested in practical implementation of Transformer models Students and professionals looking to enhance their skills with Hugging Face and PyTorch.